 allow visitors to post money to an inmate’s account.
 In order to

-transition cash transactions from the Custody Information windows to the kiosks, the following dates are important:
+begin the transition cash transactions from the Custody Information windows to the kiosks, the following procedural changes

 Prior to bringing an inmate into County Jail, arresting officers

 are required to inventory the arrestee’s personal property and

 heat-seal it into a bag.
 In most cases, this makes it

 unnecessary for jail personnel to handle the inmate’s property.